Foundational Challenges in Assuring Alignment and Safety of Large Language Models: Introduction

 Safety finetuning, using feedback from human labelers and/or feedback from other LLMs prompted with an evaluation rubric is the primary method for improving the safety, alignment, and desirability of responses produced by LLMs \citep{openai2023gpt4systemcard, bai2022training, bai2022constitutional}. \textbf{However, these methods have empirical shortcomings and do not necessarily result in a safe model.
 In particular, even after undergoing safety finetuning, LLMs retain undesirable capabilities and knowledge.} For example, recent work has shown that a small amount of further finetuning on adversarial examples can effectively undo safety finetuning \citep{yang2023shadow, qi2023fine, lermen2023lora, zhan2023removing}.
 Relatedly, safety-finetuned LLMs can be ``jailbroken'' via carefully chosen prompts to generate various types of undesirable content that they were explicitly fine-tuned not to generate (c.f.
 Section~\ref{sec2:jailbreaking_and_prompt_injection}).
 Further, finetuning fails to robustly remove the tendency of LLMs to exhibit stereotypical biases in novel untested scenarios \citep{wan2023kelly}.
 Hence, there is a need to develop better finetuning methods --- or alternative techniques --- that better assure model safety and alignment.
-In this section, we review several challenges in this regard and propose research directions to tackle those challenges.
+In this section, we review several challenges in this regard and propose research directions to tackle those challenges\footnote{See \citep{casper2023open} for a complementary discussion on the limitations of reinforcement learning from human feedback.}.